A perfect winter day for Ribollita

 4 bay leaves

 Place the oil in a small saucepan over medium heat.
 Add the garlic, rosemary, sage, and bay leaf and warm until it starts to simmer.
-Take off heat and pour the oil over the soup (pour over using a strainer to remove the garlic and aromatic herbs).
+Take off heat and pour the oil over the soup (use a strainer to remove the garlic and aromatic herbs as you are pouring).

 Lay out the sliced bread on a sheet pan and toast them in the oven (425 degrees) 5-6 minutes until lightly browned.

 Now, layer the bread with the soup in a large, deep casserole dish.
 Alternate layers of bread and soup until you have used it all.
-Let sit until ready to eat.
+Let sit until ready to eat - at least 30 minutes.
 After soaking in the soup, the bread dissolves becomes the hearty part of the soup.
 The longer this sits, the better the taste.
 You can place this in the refrigerator and take out a portion at a time if you like.

 Just before serving, place the soup back in the stock pot and warm again until boiling.
 If the soup is too thick from the bread, add more water or broth to thin.